lwaddicor/spring-startup-analysis/README.md

 ### Credits

-TreeMap algorithm from[peterdmv/treemap](https://github.com/peterdmv/treemap) was used to calculate the treemap.
+TreeMap algorithm from [peterdmv/treemap](https://github.com/peterdmv/treemap) was used to calculate the treemap.